-- (1) The details for performance shares reflect the terms of the annual performance share awards.
-In fiscal 2018, Mr. Rivera also received a special, one-time performance-share award at the discretion of the G&C Committee with a three-year performance period based on net income targets during the performance period. - (2) Operating income, net of certain items, is a non-GAAP measure.
-Refer to Appendix A for a discussion of this measure and a reconciliation to the related GAAP measure of operating income.
+(1) The details for performance shares reflect the terms of the annual performance share awards.
+In fiscal 2018, Mr. Rivera also received a special, one-time performance-share award at the discretion of the G&C Committee with a three-year period based on net income targets during the performance period.